psychopy/psychopy/docs/source/general/prefs.rst

     An integer between 6 and 24 that specifies the font size for output display in points.

 show source asst (showSourceAsst):
     Do you want to show the source assistant panel (to the right of the Coder view)?
 On Windows this provides help about the current function if it can be found.
-On OS X the source assistant is of limited use and is disabled by default.
+On macOS the source assistant is of limited use and is disabled by default.

 show output (showOutput):
     Show the output panel in the Coder view.
 If shown all python output from the session will be output to this panel.
 Otherwise it will be directed to the original location (typically the terminal window that called PsychoPy application to open).